 Many campus needs have been addressed in the past couple of years or will be nearing completion soon.
 These projects have been funded through designated donations, the auction fundraising event, or through school resources beyond what was needed for the operating budget.

 - New roof on the main building

-- Courtyard and stonework on main building, with new signage designed and slated to be installed this fall
+- Courtyard and stonework on main building, with new signage designed and slated to be installed soon

 - Main entry and reception remodel

 - New band room

 Beyond these improvements, Regent still has several needs to accommodate its growing community.
 We look to 'bridge' the amazing facilities we have with new projects to meet our current needs and afford us more room to grow.
 In the fall of 2023, we launched a three-phase capital campaign to raise close to $8.9 million.

 While the timeline for building is dependent upon the funds raised, the following projects are included within this campaign: